Quick Answer

 Launch Events and Demos

-Alex uses a large QR code on a demo screen at launch events.
-Attendees scan while watching the demo.
+A large QR code on a demo screen at launch events lets attendees scan while watching the demo.
 Installs happen on the spot.

 Retail Companion Apps

-Nick’s store app ties into digital receipts and promotions.
-The QR code near checkout helps customers when the value is clear.
+A store loyalty app with digital receipts and promotions fits well near checkout.
+The QR code helps customers when the value is clear.

 SaaS Mobile Extensions

-Ryan includes a QR code in onboarding emails as an image.
-Mobile readers scan instead of clicking small links.
+Including a QR code in onboarding emails as an image lets mobile readers scan instead of clicking small links.

 In each case, the QR code supports an existing moment of interest.
 It does not create interest on its own.